pingcap/docs/dm/dm-command-line-flags.md

 ### `--secret-key-path`

-- The path of the custom key for encryption and decryption
+- The path of the customized secret key for encryption and decryption
 - The default value is `""`
 - Optional flag